Lopez-504/Vremia/ListOfPapers/List of Papers.md

 	- A direct result of this theory gives us **tools to model uncertainty** with dropout NNs – extracting information from existing models that has been thrown away so far.
 	- This mitigates the problem of representing uncertainty in deep learning without sacrificing either computational complexity or test accuracy.
 We perform an extensive study of the properties of dropout’s uncertainty.
 Various network architectures and nonlinearities are assessed on tasks of regression and classification, using MNIST as an example.
 	- We show a considerable improvement in predictive log-likelihood and RMSE compared to existing state-of-the-art methods, and finish by using dropout’s uncertainty in deep reinforcement learning.

 ---

 - <mark>He 2016</mark>: Deep Residual Learning for Image Recognition

 	- Deeper neural networks are more difficult to train.
 We present a residual learning framework to ease the training of networks that are substantially deeper than those used previously.
 We explicitly reformulate the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions.
 We provide comprehensive empirical evidence showing that these residual networks are easier to optimize, and can gain accuracy from considerably increased depth.
-On the ImageNet dataset we evaluate residual nets with a depth of up to 152 layers—8×deeper than VGG nets but still having lower complexity.
-An ensemble of these residual nets achieves 3.57% error on the ImageNet test set.
+	- On the ImageNet dataset we evaluate residual nets with a depth of up to 152 layers—8×deeper than **VGG** nets but still having lower complexity.
+An ensemble of these residual nets achieves $3.57\%$ error on the ImageNet test set.
 This result won the 1st place on the ILSVRC 2015 classification task.
 We also present analysis on CIFAR-10 with 100 and 1000 layers.
 The depth of representations is of central importance for many visual recognition tasks.
 Solely due to our extremely deep representations, we obtain a 28% relative improvement on the COCO object detection dataset.
-Deep residual nets are foundations of our submissions to ILSVRC & COCO 2015 competitions 1 , where we also won the 1st places on the tasks of ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.
+	- Deep residual nets are foundations of our submissions to ILSVRC & COCO 2015 competitions, where we also won the 1st places on the tasks of ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.

 ---

 - <mark>Krizhevsky 2012</mark>: ImageNet Classification with Deep Convolutional Neural Networks

 	- We trained a large, deep convolutional neural network to classify the 1.2 million high-resolution images in the ImageNet LSVRC-2010 contest into the 1000 dif- ferent classes.
 On the test data, we achieved top-1 and top-5 error rates of 37.5% and 17.0% which is considerably better than the previous state-of-the-art.
 The neural network, which has 60 million parameters and 650,000 neurons, consists of five convolutional layers, some of which are followed by max-pooling layers, and three fully-connected layers with a final 1000-way softmax.
 To make train- ing faster, we used non-saturating neurons and a very efficient GPU implemen- tation of the convolution operation.
 To reduce overfitting in the fully-connected layers we employed a recently-developed regularization method called “dropout” that proved to be very effective.
 We also entered a variant of this model in the ILSVRC-2012 competition and achieved a winning top-5 test error rate of 15.3%, compared to 26.2% achieved by the second-best entry.

 ---

 - <mark>Lucie-Smith 2018</mark>: Machine learning cosmological structure formation